Visitors to the Masjid in 2018 have shared with us their thoughts after the visit. Some of their comments and their photos can be seen below.

 2018.7.3 Waseda University, Professor, Student

 ・This experience of visiting Masjid Nagoya and observing the prayer in the Masjid was extremely beneficial.
 My initial image of Islam was that it has strict regulations, and that it is violent because of what I knew of the IS.
 However, after learning at my University’s seminar, listening to today’s talk, and witnessing the prayer, I felt that Islam is a religion with a lot of depth to it, and that it has a lot of pious believers.
 My image of Islam and the Mosque has completely changed after visiting the Mosque today.
-I think there are many people in Japan that do not know about Islam yet, and has a stereotypical view towards it, so I wish various people get to know more about this.
+I think there are many people in Japan that do not know about Islam yet, and have a stereotypical view towards it, so I wish various people get to know more about this.
 (Male, student)

 ・This was my first time going to a Mosque, and I imagined it to have a more solemn atmosphere.
 However, this, in a good way, wasn’t the case.
 It was a homelike atmosphere where I could sit comfortably while listening to the talk, and people coming for prayer were shaking hands.
 After observing the prayer for the first time, I felt the prayer was longer than I expected it to be.
 It was interesting how the Athan had a tune and rhythm to it.
 I felt as if it was a kind of music.
-I’m curious whether the way it is sang is the same every single time with the same tune and rhythm.
+I’m curious whether the way it is sung is the same every single time with the same tune and rhythm.
 (Female, student)

-・Though the atmosphere of the Mosque and the prayer was indeed something out of our ordinary lives, there was no feeling of fear or pressure, and it was a rare opportunity to experience the Islamic culture while being in Japan.
+・Though the atmosphere of the Mosque and the prayer were indeed something out of our ordinary lives, there was no feeling of fear or pressure, and it was a rare opportunity to experience the Islamic culture while being in Japan.
 Also, the Mosque was completely blended in with the surrounding houses, that I actually couldn’t notice its existence until I came right in front of it.
 I was reassured again that this blending in with the surrounding houses and cityscape, coexisting with those around, is the Islam in Japan.
 (Male, Student)

 2018.6.30 A Highschool in Aichi, Student